kevinwatson/rails-microservices-book/070-chapter-06.md

 As of the time of this writing, there are 5 links on the page.
 Let's briefly look at each of them:

-* [varz](http://localhost:8222/varz) - General information about the server state and configuration.
+* [varz](http://localhost:8222/varz) - General information about the server state and configuration
-* [connz](http://localhost:8222/connz) - More detailed information on current and recently closed connections.
+* [connz](http://localhost:8222/connz) - More detailed information on current and recently closed connections
-* [routez](http://localhost:8222/routez) - Information on active routes for a cluster.
+* [routez](http://localhost:8222/routez) - Information on active routes for a cluster
-* [subsz](http://localhost:8222/subsz) - Detailed information about the current subscriptions and the routing data structure.
+* [subsz](http://localhost:8222/subsz) - Detailed information about the current subscriptions and the routing data structure
-* [help](https://nats-io.github.io/docs/nats_server/monitoring.html) - A link to the NATS documentation at https://nats-io.github.io/docs/nats_server/monitoring.html.
+* [help](https://nats-io.github.io/docs/nats_server/monitoring.html) - A link to the NATS documentation

 Some of the endpoints above also have querystring parameters that can be passed, e.g. http://localhost:8222/connz?sort=start, which will sort the connections by the start time.
-Check out the documentation at https://nats-io.github.io/docs/nats_server/monitoring.html for more information about these endpoints and their options.
+Check out the NATS documentation for more information about these endpoints and their options.

 ## Resources